Covid-19: A time to be compassionate and rational

 In light of the Covid-19 pandemic, Ed Griffin reflects on a framework of questions that can help HR professionals navigate the process of making difficult and challenging decisions.

-What can employers of Covid-19 key workers do to aid staff welfare and morale?
+What can employers of Coronavirus key workers do to aid staff welfare and morale?
 Dr Alison Carter considers the evidence-based benefits of coaching and its potential to enhance resilience and wellbeing.

-Stephen Bevan considers the plight of the many millions of new homeworkers and how this dramatic shift in working patterns could affect their physical and emotional wellbeing.
+Stephen Bevan considers the plight of the many millions of new homeworkers and how this dramatic shift in working pattern could affect their physical and emotional wellbeing.

-In a blog originally published by Society for Occupational Medicine, Stephen Bevan looks at the challenges facing homeworking parents and what bosses can do to both recognise and alleviate the pressure.
+In a guest blog originally published by the Society for Occupational Medicine, Stephen Bevan looks at the challenges facing homeworking parents and what bosses can do to both recognise and alleviate the pressure.

 Using data from the IES Working at Home Wellbeing survey, Beth Mason considers ways in which homeworking is reportedly having a positive impact on people’s work and lifestyle.